Tristan971/kmdah/README.md

 ## Architecture overview

-To run multiple instances of a single client, we need a few things:
+To run multiple instances of a single client, we need to:

-- A consistent heartbeat to the MD@H backend to avoid compromission/inconsistent queries: Redis locks and Redis PubSub
+1. Regularly ping the MD@H backend without causing compromission or sending inconsistent requests

+   For this, we use gossipping and distributed elections via [Redis](#redis)

+2. Support multiple read-write consumers at the storage level

+   For this, we have an array of persistent [storage](#storage) options available

-- A way to handle SSL termination at the cluster level: see [SSL termination](#ssl-termination)
+3. Handle SSL termination at the cluster level
-- A storage backend supporting multiple RW consumers: see [Storage backends](#ssl-termination)

-This is an example of configuration result:
+   For this, we use a [dynamically updated](#ssl-termination) Ingress Certificate Secret

 ![Architecture](docs/architecture.svg)

+## Introduction

+Additionally, this document, and kmdah in general, assume prior knowledge of Kubernetes.
+If that is not the case, feel free to ask for help in the
+`#support-md-at-home` channel.

+You can also jump straight into the [examples](docs/examples) and only refer to this document passively if that is your preference.

 ## Getting started

-While you probably should read this document to get on, you can also jump straight into the [examples](docs/examples) if you prefer.

 The configuration can be done either via environment variables or with a yaml configuration file (from a ConfigMap for example).